-A leading supplier of building siding material told customers that it would not accept new multifamily contracts from July 1 until November 1.
-Contractors have reported being told they cannot get bar joists for 11 to 12 months.
-Roofing contractors have been quoted production lead times for various roofing materials ranging from four to six months, with uncertain availability of fasteners and other essential items.
+A leading supplier of building siding materials told customers that it would not accept new contracts for multifamily projects from July 1 until November 1.
+Contractors have reported being told they cannot get bar joists for 11-12 months.
+Roofing contractors have been quoted production lead times for various roofing materials ranging from four to eight months, with uncertain availability of fasteners and other essential items.
 Respondents to a survey conducted by AGC of California reported lead times of "16 weeks to unknown" for items as diverse as lockers, glass, structural steel detailing, ductile iron fittings and other pipe material, insulation, aluminum extrusion, signal poles, and airfield lighting.
+The global shortage of computer chips affects not just cars but also trucks used in construction, construction and communications equipment, and "smart" tools.

 Plant or transportation breakdowns that would normally have caused only tight supplies, inventory drawdowns, or localized shortages have had much wider consequences this year.
 One widespread and long-lasting example has been the impact on construction plastics from the freeze in Texas in February.
 The freeze and losses of power and water damaged or completely shut down all of the plants that supply the raw materials for all construction plastics.
 In addition, the freeze burst thousands of polyvinyl chloride (PVC) water pipes, thereby adding to demand.
+More recently, supplies of a key ingredient of PVC have been disrupted by Hurricane Ida, which knocked out power for weeks to chlor-alkali plants in southeast Louisiana.

 A very wide array of construction products is made from plastic, resins, or other affected ingredients.
 These include PVC and fiberglass pipe and plumbing fixtures; vinyl siding and moisture barriers; acrylic and other paints, coatings, and highway marking material; geotextiles; roofing and insulation materials; adhesives and "glues" for the layers and particles of engineered wood products such as plywood, oriented strand board, and I-joists; wraps and packaging; and more.
+All of these products are vulnerable to supply disruptions and to the rising price and tight supplies of natural gas, which is used as both fuel and feedstock.
+Natural gas futures prices doubled from March to September, and inventories are much lower heading into the prime winter consuming months than they have been for several years.

-Other unplanned outages that affect construction have occurred at plants producing cement, semiconductors, chlorine (used in making PVC and other plastics), and steel.
+Other unplanned outages that affect construction have occurred at plants producing cement, semiconductors, and steel.
 Meanwhile, little new capacity has been added as producers struggle to get back to previous levels of capacity utilization.

 In addition to increased costs and lead times, contractors are experiencing delivery times that have stretched or become completely unreliable.
-These problems have shown up at all points in the delivery chain.
+These problems have shown up all along the delivery chain.

 Producers in Asia and Europe reportedly cannot get enough containers or berths on containerships to send their products to the United States.
+Separate outbreaks of Covid-19 caused shutdowns at two of the world's largest containership ports in China, disrupting the flow of ships and containers in both directions.

 Ports are backed up, forcing ships to wait offshore for days before unloading.
+As many as 73 containerships, with several hundred thousand containers, were off the coast of California in mid-September, waiting for berths because the ports of Los Angeles and Long Beach were jammed with containers that had yet to move inland.
 Shortages of truck drivers and rail cars or train crews mean that containers sit on quays for many days longer than usual.
 Those shortages are also keeping domestically produced goods from leaving fabrication or storage locations on a timely basis.